What is this and why is it good?

 Be sure to keep these in mind:

 - Git-hg Mirror should be able to push to the destination repository (or to both repositories in case of two-way sync), so the credentials you've given in the repository URL should be eligible for write access.
 Similarly if the source repo is not public Git-hg Mirror should get read access to it.
+We recommend creating a new, limited user account that has access to the repositories just for the purpose to be used with Git-hg Mirror.

 - Only related repositories can be synced, that means two repos that have the same root history.
 You don't have to think about this in most cases since this only requires that for one-way sync the destination repo be initially empty (don't push anything new to it and don't let e.g. GitHub create the repo with a Readme!).
 For two-way sync the best is too if in the beginning one of the repos is empty (and then Git-hg Mirror will sync the history from the other repo over).